The Ultimate Thanksgiving Menu That Won't Break the Bank

 * Nut & Honey Biscotti: You can make these crunchy Italian cookies up to 2 weeks in advance, saving some serious time in the days leading up to the dinner.

 * Apple-Cherry Strudel with Cider Whipped Cream: This recipe makes 2 strudels and serves 12, so you can save one of the strudels for a different time.
 Prepare through Step 4.
 Wrap the strudels in plastic then tightly in foil and freeze.
 Freeze the reserved cider for the topping separately.

 4-5 days before:

-• Make the dressing for the Simple Green Salad with Citronette: This quick salad comes together even more quickly when you make the salad dressing ahead of time.
-Store the dressing in the fridge for up to 3 days, and when ready to use, bring to room temperature, shake well and toss with the salad greens.
+* Make the dressing for the Mixed Greens & Citrus Salad: This quick salad comes together even more quickly when you make the salad dressing ahead of time.
+Store the dressing in the fridge for up to 4 days, and when ready to use, bring to room temperature, shake well and toss with the salad greens.

 The day before: